Lake Cote

 Lake Cote (Lago Cote), originally known as Lake Cóter, is a fresh water crater lake located in the northern highlands of Costa Rica.
 It is currently the largest natural lake in Costa Rica at 1.98 sqkm.
 Its depth varies between 6 and 18 meters.

 Location

-Located in Cote district, Guatuso canton, of Alajuela province, between the Arenal Volcano and Tenorio Volcano.
-Nearby is located the largest lake in Costa Rica, Lake Arenal, of artificial origin.
+Situated in Cote district, Guatuso canton, of Alajuela province, between the Arenal Volcano and Tenorio Volcano, Lake Cote is located near the largest overall lake in Costa Rica, Lake Arenal, which was artificially increased in size in 1979.

 Physical aspects

-It is a crater lake of Maar type with a heart-like ovoid shape and a 1 km diameter.
-Average depth is of 6.30m and maximum depth is 18m at the center area.
+It is a maar-based crater lake with a heartlike, ovoid shape and a 1 km diameter.
+The average depth is 6.30 m, with a maximum depth of 18 m near the center.

 It is the natural drainage of River Cote.

-Average water temperature is around 21.9 °C and 27.9 °C.
+The average water temperature ranges between 21.9 and 27.9 C.

 Uses

-The lake is used for tourism, subsistence fishing, hydropower electricity generation and as a conservation area.
+The lake is used for tourism, subsistence fishing, hydropower electricity generation, and as a conservation area.
 It is regarded as a sacred place by the local Maleku people.